SuperMechaCow/OpenCritter/README.md

 ## Hardware

 OpenCritter is currently being developed for ESP-01 and NodeMCU in the Arduino IDE.
-A branch is being made for Atmega328-based "Lite" versions.
+A branch is being made for Atmega328p-based "Lite" versions.

-DevKit1 is soon to be released.
-It features an ESP8266 circuit, an alternative header for an ESP-01 module, an Atmega328 circuit, programming headers, and four i2c bus headers.
+**DevKit1** has been released.
+It features an ESP8266 circuit, an alternative header for an ESP-01 module, an Atmega328p circuit, programming headers, and four i2c bus headers.

 All platforms will need an I2C 0.96" OLED screen based on SSD1306.
 Additonal piezo buzzer, a small vibration motor (optional), a battery circuit, and three tactile switches should be used with the platform or as an additional IOPU device.